Wednesday, September 30, 2020

 The 25-lap feature was held up for more than an hour by a heavy rainfall, but that didn’t slow Shepherd, the Gardena, Calif., native, driving an Offenhauser-powered vehicle.
 Shepard was also the winner in both races last year’s State Fair.

-White became the third man with that surname to hold a one-lap track record, when he toured the half-mile banked paved oval in 20.87 seconds (86.25 miles per hour).
+White became the third man with that surname to hold a one-lap track record, when he toured the half mile banked paved oval in 20.87 seconds (86.25 miles per hour).

 This is the fastest anyone has every driven at the Fairgrounds Speedway.
 Rex White holds the NASCAR record while the USAC mark belong to Don White.

 Shepherd grabbed the lead on the first lap, and held it the rest of the way, but it wasn’t easy.
-White gave the crowd of 3,000 it’s biggest thrill on the ninth lap.
+White gave the crowd of 3,000 its biggest thrill on the ninth lap.
 Skidding on the wet pavement, he came off the banking on the first turn and spun completely around twice.
-At the end of the second spin he was pointed straight ahead and that’s the way he proceeded.
+At the end of the second spin, he was pointed straight ahead and that’s the way he proceeded.

 Before another lap had passed, he was on Shepherd’s bumper again.
 A.J. almost made a fatal slip on lap 11, coming off the final turn, when his car swerved crazily down the straightaway.
 He got it under control, however, before White could take advantage of any miscue.